 Great leaders do not just excel at operational execution, they’re great at the messy work of leading people.
 They help shape culture and solve challenges within their teams and across the organization as a whole.
 One of the messy components of culture is dealing with fears and feelings.
 Brené Brown said it best in her book, Dare to Lead: “Leaders must either invest a reasonable amount of time attending to fears and feelings, or squander an unreasonable amount of time trying to manage ineffective and unproductive behavior.”

 So, whether your team is struggling with the uncertainty of COVID-19, is frustrated by the new mandate to work from home, is frustrated by having to work when they are designated as an essential worker on critical work, is mourning the loss of a team member, or is overwhelmed by change or uncertainty; you need to help them address and process their fears and feelings.
-This will allow your team to move forward.
+This will allow your team to move forward, during and after COVID-19.

 Here are some tips to help get you started: